 The following itinerary lists a range of site visits which we plan to visit.
 Many are accessible to the public, but some require special permission which may only be confirmed closer to the tour’s departure.
-Furthermore a number of the sites have not confirmed their opening hours for 2018.
+Furthermore, a number of the sites have not confirmed their opening hours for 2018.
 Therefore the daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents.
-The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meals.
+The tour includes breakfast daily, lunches & evening meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=evening meal.

 Menton - 5 nights

 Day 1: Wednesday 5 September, Nice Airport – Menton

 - Arrival transfer for participants arriving on the ASA ‘designated flight’

 - Light Evening Meal